trezor/trezor-suite/docs/misc/analytics.md

 1. **Option**: Open DevTools, navigate to **Network tab**, filter traffic by `.log` and check the **Query String Parameters** section
 2. **Option**: Get access to Keboola
 3. **Option**: Create a modified build of app with an analytics server URL pointing to your server
 4. **Option**: Edit NAT to resolve requests to `https://data.trezor.io/suite/log/web/stable.log` to your local server

 ## Changelog
 ### 1.12
 Changed:
 - device-update-firmware
   - toFwVersion and toBtcOnly made optional as we don't know them when installing custom firmware

+Added:
+- guide/tooltip-link/navigation
+  - id: string

 ### 1.11
 Added: